petr-pondelik/EDOMP/README.md

 Here, 3000 is the port the Newton server is listening on.
 So the API here is listening on localhost:3000 or 127.0.0.1:3000.

-For any case, local version of Newton server's code was added onto CD.
-Newton API is licensed under **GNU GPLv3 license**.

 ## Run PHPUnit tests

 To run **all** the PHPUnit tests, run: